-You will be positioned on the edge of a chair or bed with your head and arms resting on an examining table.
+The doctor or nurse will position you on the edge of a chair or bed with your head and arms resting on an examining table.

-The area of your body where the needle is to be inserted will be sterilized and covered with a surgical drape.
+They will sterilize the area of your body where the needle is to be inserted and cover it with a surgical drape.

-The needle is inserted through the skin between two ribs on your back.
-When the needle reaches the pleural space between the chest wall and lung, the pleural fluid is removed through a syringe or suction bottle.
+The doctor inserts the needle through the skin between two ribs on your back.
+When the needle reaches the pleural space between the chest wall and lung, the doctor removes the pleural fluid through a syringe or suction device.

-At the end of the procedure, the needle will be removed and pressure will be applied to stop any bleeding.
-The opening in the skin is then covered with a dressing.
-No sutures are needed.
+At the end of the procedure, the doctor will remove the needle and apply pressure to stop any bleeding.
+They will cover the opening in the skin with a dressing.
+No sutures are necessary.

-A chest x-ray may be performed after thoracentesis to detect any complications.
+If necessary, you may have a chest x-ray after thoracentesis to detect any complications.

 What will I experience during and after the procedure?

-You will be asked to remain still during the procedure and not to cough or breathe deeply in order to avoid injury to the lung.
+You will need to remain still during the procedure and not cough or breathe deeply to avoid injury to the lung.

 You may feel pressure when the needle is inserted into the pleural space.

-When the pleural fluid is removed, you may feel a pulling sensation or pressure in your chest.
+When the doctor removes the pleural fluid, you may feel a pulling sensation or pressure in your chest.
 It is common to have the urge to cough as the fluid is removed and the lung re-expands.
 Tell your doctor or nurse if you feel faint or if you have any shortness of breath or chest pain.

 Who interprets the results and how do I get them?